openlegend/core-rules/core/SRD.md

 Special movement includes climbing, jumping, swimming, and other movement that is typically more restricted than just running across the battlefield.

 **Jump**.
 Make a Might roll.
-If you can't get at least a 10' running start, you have disadvantage 1.
+You can move up to 10’ for free as a running start before jumping.
+If you do, you get advantage 1 for every 10' by which your speed exceeds 30'.

 - **For a long jump,** you cover a number of feet equal to your roll.